LVPlayground/playground/javascript/features/houses/README.md

 are excluded from this— only Management members can authorize houses to be created there.

+## FAQ: Who's got access to a house?
+By default, the owner of a house and their [friends](../friends/).
+Administrators can always access a house.
+Players who are not registered with Las Venturas Playground are not able to access houses.

+Owners of a house can use `/house settings` to change the access rules, having the option to either allow everybody, their friends and gang, just their friends or make it an entirely private house.

 ## FAQ: Can I own multiple houses?
 No. Probably in the future.